 How to use the App

-1. Gather and organize all necessary information in advance.
+1. Gather and organize all the necessary information in advance.
 Have the information on paper and do all the calculations out of the App before you input the data.
-The instruction in the App should guide you through inputting this information.
+The instructions in the App should guide you through inputting this information.

 3. Use the resources provided for troubleshooting and the app’s customer support options in case of any issues or questions that may arise.